National Cancer Institute

 External-beam radiation therapy of the head and neck; drawing shows a patient lying on a table under a machine that is used to aim high-energy radiation at the cancer.
 An inset shows a mesh mask that helps keep the patient's head and neck from moving during treatment.
 The mask has pieces of white tape with small ink marks on it.
 The ink marks are used to line up the radiation machine in the same position before each treatment.External-beam radiation therapy of the head and neck.
 A machine is used to aim high-energy radiation at the cancer.
 The machine can rotate around the patient, delivering radiation from many different angles to provide highly conformal treatment.
 A mesh mask helps keep the patient’s head and neck from moving during treatment.
 Small ink marks are put on the mask.
 The ink marks are used to line up the radiation machine in the same position before each treatment.

 • Intensity-modulated radiation therapy (IMRT): IMRT is a type of 3-dimensional (3-D) radiation therapy that uses a computer to make pictures of the size and shape of the tumor.
 Thin beams of radiation of different intensities (strengths) are aimed at the tumor from many angles.
 Compared to standard radiation therapy, intensity-modulated radiation therapy may be less likely to cause dry mouth.
+You will likely have treatment once a day, Monday through Friday, for about 6 to 7 weeks.

 External radiation therapy to the thyroid or the pituitary gland may change the way the thyroid gland works.
 A blood test to check the thyroid hormone level in the blood is done before and after therapy to make sure the thyroid gland is working properly.
-It is also important that a dentist check the patient’s teeth, gums, and mouth, and fix any existing problems before radiation therapy begins.
+It is also important that a dentist check your teeth, gums, and mouth, and fix any existing problems before radiation therapy begins.

 Chemotherapy

-Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
-When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
+Chemotherapy (also called chemo) is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
+Chemotherapy for nasopharyngeal cancer is usually systemic, meaning it is taken by mouth or injected into a vein or muscle.
+When given this way, the drugs enter the bloodstream and can reach cancer cells throughout the body.

 Surgery